ave3i/Printsploit/README.md

-# Printsploit
+# printsploit

-Its simple and purely for testing :3 its for non commercial use only and yea join for print offset : https://discord.gg/HXEKNUEeb6
+- It's solely for testing purposes.
+- It's for non-commercial use only.
+- Join for Print offset : https://discord.gg/HXEKNUEeb6